-The cost does not include CSU tuition for the required 3-credit course, $350-$450 for meals, shopping, and sightseeing not included in the program fee.
+The cost does not include Spring semester tuition for the required 3-credit course, $350-$450 for meals, shopping, and sightseeing not included in the program fee.
 Individual spending habits can vary greatly and this is only an estimate of the out-of-pocket expenses that students must plan for.
-Additionally, students are personally responsible for passport fees, any visa fees and health insurance with international coverage.
-To view the current tuition rates, please visit the Office of Treasury Services. *The program fee may change due to increases in airfare and/or the exchange rate.
+Additionally, students are personally responsible for passport fees, any visa fees, health insurance with international coverage and any additional COVID-19 testing requirements.
+To view the current tuition rates, please visit the Bursar’s Office.

 Billing and Payments

-The $3,999 program fee is broken down
+The $4,980 program fee is broken down

 - $250 payment due with application (see application for instructions below on how to make this payment).

-- $3,749 Remaining program fee will be due on August 26 .
+- $4, 730 Remaining program fee will be due on January 21 .

-If you have any questions about using financial aid toward the study abroad costs, please contact the Center for International Services and Programs or a financial aid Specialist in All-in-One Enrollment Services/Campus 411 located in MC 116.
+If you have any questions about using financial aid toward the study abroad costs, please contact the Center for International Services and Programs or a financial aid Specialist in All-in-One Enrollment Services/Campus 411 located in BH 116.